dagster-io/dagster/docs/docs-next/docs/tutorial/tutorial-etl.md

 ---
 title: Building an ETL Pipeline
 description: Learn how to build an ETL pipeline with Dagster
 last_update:
   date: 2024-08-10
   author: Pedram Navid
 ---

-# Dagster Tutorial: Building Your First ETL Pipeline
+# Dagster tutorial: Building your first ETL pipeline

 Welcome to this hands-on tutorial where you'll learn how to build an ETL pipeline with Dagster while exploring key parts of Dagster.
-If you haven't already, please complete the [Quick Start](/tutorial/quick-start) tutorial to get familiar with Dagster.
+If you haven't already, complete the [Quick Start](/tutorial/quick-start) tutorial to get familiar with Dagster.

-## What You'll Learn
+## What you'll learn

 - Setting up a Dagster project with the recommended project structure
 - Creating Assets and using Resources to connect to external systems